Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/compile-module.rst

 link should be embedded into the deployed module using the ``cargo concordium edit-build-info`` command.

-The ``--out`` option is required for verified builds, and instructs ``cargo-concordium`` to output the build artifact at the specified location.
+The ``--out`` option is required for verifiable builds, and instructs ``cargo-concordium`` to output the build artifact at the specified location.

 Verifiable builds require a container runtime such as `Docker <https://www.docker.com/>`_ to be installed.